 Most accommodations offer some kind of internet access; this cannot be guaranteed, though.
-The Student Hotel, the Jugendgästehaus Lichterfelde, as well as Steps Hotel offer their guests free Wi-Fi, and all FUBiS participants will have access to the computer labs and the Wi-Fi network available on campus.
+The Social Hub, the Jugendgästehaus Lichterfelde, the Boothstr.
+17, as well as partially the dorms offer their guests free Wi-Fi, and all FUBiS participants will have access to the computer labs and the Wi-Fi network available on campus.
 In addition, there are many affordable internet cafés in Berlin as well as cafés that offer free wireless to their customers.

 Another solution is to purchase a “surfstick” - a USB-stick-like modem that lets you connect to the internet via cell phone networks.
 Many cell phone providers have surfstick options, but only some have prepaid options without a minimum contract duration.
 Also, there are data volume restrictions and the stick itself can be quite expensive (50 € to 70 €), so make sure to go over terms and conditions carefully.

 If you choose a single room in a student dorm, The Social Hub, JuLi or Boothstr.
 17, meals are not included in the price.
 However, you will have a furnished kitchen in which you can prepare your meals.
 At Boothstr.
 17 you will have a private, lockable refrigerator.
 The Jugendgästehaus Lichterfelde has a small tea kitchen with a fridge, microwave, kettle, and dishes on each floor.

 If you are staying in a homestay, breakfast and one additional meal are included in the price.